open-cogsci/osdoc/content/neurospin2015.md

 blank_canvas = canvas(exp)
 ~~~

-Finally, we use `exp.set()` to set the position and identity of T1 as experimental variables.
-That way we can use them elsewhere in OpenSesame, such as for logging and to specify the correct T1 response.
+Finally, we use `exp.set()` to set the position and identity of T1 as experimental variables, because they have been randomly determined in the scriipt.
+By setting these variables we can use them elsewhere in OpenSesame, such as for logging or to specify the correct T1 response.

 ~~~ .python
 exp.set('T1_pos', T1_pos)